 - At this point it's a good time to toss ideas around with friends.
 If you know anyone who's a graphics pro, here's where that person can step up to the plate.
 Also, check out what other groups have done.

 - Leave it for a day or two and come back to it later.
 Once you have it in the back of your mind, you could find the perfect idea comes to you at an unexpected time.

 Consider what pictures or other graphics you might want to use (if any).

 It's not absolutely essential that your poster or flyer even have graphics.
 Generally, it's more important for a poster to have a graphic than for a flyer, simply because it grabs your audience's attention.

 If you do decide to use a graphic, your choice of image is very important.
 According to Adbusters, a magazine run by a media activist organization called The Media Foundation, 70% of people only look at the graphic when viewing a print ad or poster, while 30% only read the headline.
 Therefore, the image you use is going to be the most important part of the process in making a poster.

 Some thoughts to consider about images you might use:

 - People often respond to pictures of people like themselves engaged in the activity you want to promote or encourage.
 If you’re going to use that kind of image, the people involved should be people the target audience can identify with.
-If you want to reach African-American youth, for instance, a picture of white middle-aged adults is probably not going to grab them.
+If you want to reach Black youth, for instance, a picture of White middle-aged adults is probably not going to grab them.